minchaow/gardener-extension-os-coreos-alicloud/README.md

 ## How to start using or developing this extension controller locally

-You can run the controller locally on your machine by executing `make start-os-coreos-alicloud`.
+You can run the controller locally on your machine by executing `make start`.
 Please make sure to have the kubeconfig to the cluster you want to connect to ready in the `./dev/kubeconfig` file.
 Static code checks and tests can be executed by running `VERIFY=true make all`.
 We are using Go modules for Golang package dependency management and [Ginkgo](https://github.com/onsi/ginkgo)/[Gomega](https://github.com/onsi/gomega) for testing.

 ## Feedback and Support